Korea Army Academy at Yeongcheon: Campus

-The main campus is located in Yeongcheon, a south district of Gyeongsangbuk-do, South Korea.
+The main campus is located in Yeongcheon, a south district of North Gyeongsang Province, South Korea.
 Certain areas of the campus is open to the public on weekends.
-Visitors without South Korean citizenship must notify the Academy at least a week in advance to obtain permission for entry.
+According to the academy's official website, reservations for visits must be made at least one week in advance.

 Admission

-The Academy only accepts students who have completed their 1st and 2nd year of undergraduate studies (or an equivalent qualification recognized by the academy), and trains only junior and senior cadets (i.e. 3rd and 4th year of undergraduate studies).
+The academy only accepts students who have completed their 1st and 2nd year of undergraduate studies (or an equivalent qualification recognized by the academy), and trains only junior and senior cadets (i.e. 3rd and 4th year of undergraduate studies).

 Education

 All cadets graduate with a bachelor's degree with majors in military science and another chosen major and are commissioned as 2nd lieutenant of the Korean army.

 KAAY also actively engages in exchange partnerships with nearby US military units including USAG Daegu, 19th ESC, and Camp Mujuk.